dependabot/cli/README.md

 ### Update/Rebuild cli

-Before using the cli, always be sure that your cli and core projects are in sync by rebuilding your cli for your ecosystem as below.
+Before running the cli update, always be sure that your cli is in sync with core by rebuilding cli as given below (example given for ecosystem `go_module`).

 ``` console
 $ script/build go_modules
 ```

 > ***Note***
-> if dependabot core and cli are not in sync
+> If dependabot cli is not in sync with core
-> then You will be getting
+> then cli update against target repo will raise
-> `ensure_equivalent_gemfile_and_lockfile` error
+> `ensure_equivalent_gemfile_and_lockfile` error.